AdaCore/spark2014/lrm/source/packages.rst

 Volatile state is a volatile variable object (as described in the Ada RM Annex C.6) or a volatile state abstraction.
 A volatile state abstraction represents at least one volatile variable or volatile state abstraction of another package.

-Volatile state is treated specially for static analysis because an update of volatile state is not ineffective even if it is not read by the program.
+A volatile object must be an entire variable in |SPARK|.

-Similarly, the values obtained from two successive reads without an intervening update of a volatile state are not necessarily equal.
+Volatile state is treated specially for static analysis because an assignment to a volatile state is not ineffective even if it's value is not read by the program [The assignment could be to an external device and has no logical effect on the program].
+Similarly, a read of a volatile variable is never ineffective;

-In |SPARK| a volatile variable is regarded either as an input or an output, but not both, to some external component.
-In Ada terminology this is viewed as a volatile input variable has at least one external writer but no external readers and a volatile output variable has at least one external reader but no external writers.
-A volatile state abstraction has the same restriction that it can only be an input or an output but not both.
-It follows that a volatile input state abstraction can only represent volatile input variables or volatile input state abstractions of other packages, and similarly volatile output state abstractions can only represent volatile output states.
+it is considered to have a side-effect.
+[The values obtained from two successive reads without an intervening update of a volatile state are not necessarily equal.]

-|SPARK| aspects are defined for designating a volatile variable, type or subtype
+In |SPARK| a volatile variable is regarded either as an input only or an output only, but not both, to some external component.
+In Ada terminology this is viewed as a volatile input only variable has at least one external writer but no external readers and a volatile output only variable has at least one external reader but no external writers.
+A volatile state abstraction has the same restriction that it can be an input only or an output only but not both.
+It follows that a volatile input state abstraction can only represent volatile input only variables or volatile input only state abstractions of other packages, and similarly volatile output only state abstractions can only represent volatile output only states.

-declaration as an input or an output
+|SPARK| aspects are defined for designating a volatile variable or type
-(see :ref:`volatile_input_and_output_aspects`) and a state abstraction is designated as volatile and either an input or an output when it is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`).
+declaration as an input only or an output only (see :ref:`volatile_input_and_output_only_aspects`) and a state abstraction is designated as volatile and either an input only or an output only when it is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`).

 .. centered:: **Static Semantics**